-I for one agree with Lily Tomlin.
+I, for one, agree with Lily Tomlin.
 Sometimes it seems like we're going 75 MPH and still trying to catch up.
 Instead of accelerating, we need to apply the brakes.
-After all isn't that what our business is all about?
+After all, isn't that what our business is all about?
 The massage industry has been growing for years because people need a time and place to wind down, relax and ease their tension.

 We need to take the good advice we give our clients and take a break and a deep breath.
 We also need to find ways to get through the day that alleviate the stress.
-Do you give yourself enough time in the morning to prepare for the day so you start out in a good frame of mind?
+Do you give yourself enough time in the morning to prepare for the day, so you start in a good frame of mind?
 Do you make a list of your daily or weekly to-dos?
 Can you delegate some of the work to lighten the load?
-These are just some of what I call the 'mechanical' things you can do to help relieve stress on a daily basis.
+These are just some of what I call the 'mechanical' things you can do to help relieve stress daily.
 Also, the products you use in your treatments can even help alleviate stress.
 The calming, soothing light scent of cocoa, for example, found in specially formulated products like our Cocoa-Comfort Massage Balm, can help ease the mind.

 Here are a few tips I've learned along the way to avoid and deal with stress.

-- Avoid people who stress you out.
+Avoid people who stress you out.

-- Learn how to say 'no'
+Learn how to say 'no.'

-- Express your feelings and don't bottle things up.
+Express your feelings, and don't bottle things up.